-The DS8880 is based upon the IBM POWER 8 server technology that is also integrated with the IBM Virtualization Engine technology.
+The DS8000 series is based upon the IBM POWER 8 and POWER 9 server technology that is also integrated with the IBM Virtualization Engine technology.
 The DS8000 consists of a storage unit and one or two Hardware Management Consoles.
 A storage complex is the storage unit and the Management Consoles that manage it.

 The IBM DS8000 is targeted at the high-end enterprise, especially with mainframe support requirements.
 IBM supports both mainframe and open systems and the DS8000 is IBM’s only storage offering capable of mainframe attachment.
 As a very mature and extremely reliable system, the DS8000 has extensive features required in demanding enterprise environments.

 Evaluator Group product review methodology “EvaluScale” assesses each product within a specific technology area.
 The definitions of the criteria and explanations of how products are reviewed can be found in the .
 Download the product brief now to view the Evaluscale for this product.